-Of the 734 miles of federal-aid roads that were rated in 2023, approximately 139 miles were rated as being in Poor condition, 306 miles Fair, and 289 miles Good.
-Thus, just over 81% of federal aid road miles in Kalamazoo County are rated Fair or Good.
+Of the 736 miles of federal-aid roads that were rated in 2023 and 2024, approximately 162 miles were rated as being in Poor condition, 316 miles Fair, and 258 miles Good.
+Thus, approximately 77% of federal aid road miles in Kalamazoo County are rated Fair or Good.

-The bar graphs above show the Poor, Fair, and Good categories as rated for Federal Aid roads in Kalamazoo County since 2012.
-From these charts it appears that local road agencies in Kalamazoo County have generally made good efforts at maintaining or increasing the quantity of Fair and Good rated road miles, as poor rated miles have remained essentially steady.
-There was a trend over the previous five rating periods of slight increases in Poor rated trunkline mileage, that was reversed for 2022.
+The bar graphs above show the Poor, Fair, and Good categories as rated for Federal Aid roads in Kalamazoo County since 2014.
+From these charts it can be seen that local road agencies in Kalamazoo County had a slight spike in the amount of poor rated road mileage after several years of steady decline.
+Several years of major reconstruction projects by Michigan Department of Transportation are reflected in decreases in Poor rated highways and increases in Fair and Good.
 Kalamazoo County road agencies should continue to focus on maintaining roads in Fair and Good condition in order to keep the amount of Poor roads relatively low countywide.
 It is important for the road agencies in Kalamazoo County to administer capital preventative maintenance treatments that are less expensive before higher cost structural improvements become necessary.